snooze6/appbot/readme.md

 # Appbot

-This is a simple Telegram bot under 200 lines that notifies you when some app of a given app list is updated into the play store or app store.
+This is a simple Telegram bot that notifies you when some app of a given app list is updated into the play store or app store.

 To do so it uses [Apptrace](https://www.apptrace.com) website which is free to use and is updated daily.